Shalini Vadnikatti

-Shalini Vadnikatti is an Indian actress who works primarily in Kannada and Telugu-language films.
+Shalini Vadnikatti is an Indian actress who works primarily in Telugu films.

 Career

 She made her Kannada debut with Plus (2015).
 While working in a Tamil television series, Vadnikatti was able to get a role in Vellaiya Irukiravan Poi Solla Maatan that same year.
 Vadnikatti went on to star in several Kannada films including Rajaru (2017) and Mr Perfect (2017).
 She made her Telugu debut with Eureka (2020), a college drama.